USS Ulvert M. Moore

 USS Ulvert M. Moore (DE-442) was a acquired by the U.S. Navy during World War II.
 The primary purpose of the destroyer escort was to escort and protect ships in convoy, in addition to other tasks as assigned, such as patrol or radar picket.
 Post-war she returned home bearing five battle stars; when she was reactivated for the Korean War, she returned home after that war with three more.

-Ulvert M. Moore (DE-442) was named in honor of Ulvert Mathew Moore who was awarded the Navy Cross medal posthumously during the Battle of Midway.
+Ulvert M. Moore (DE-442) was named in honor of Ulvert Matthew Moore (1917–1942), a U.S. Navy pilot who was awarded the Navy Cross medal posthumously for his service with Torpedo Squadron 8 during the Battle of Midway.